BoneManTGRM/Autonomous-research-agent/README.md

 https://autonomous-research-agent-hqby.onrender.com

 Important
-Paste your Tavily key in the sidebar to enable real web search.
+Add your Tavily key in the sidebar to enable real web search.
-Without it, the agent automatically switches to offline stub mode.
+Without a key, the system automatically switches to offline stub mode.

 ---